-After you have filed for your US trademark, you may want to expand your trademark protection globally to other countries outside of the US.
+After you have filed for your US trademark, you may want to expand your trademark and brand protection globally to other countries outside of the US.
 Whether you have a new business opportunity, are targeting new markets for penetration, or simply want to strengthen your trademark protections in the age of global commerce facilitated by the internet, international registration of your trademark can be a valuable asset to your business, especially in industries where sales or customers are more likely to be siphoned off by illegitimate use of your mark through counterfeiting or other methods.

 If you’ve looked into international trademark protection at all, you’ve likely heard of the Madrid Protocol.
 If you haven’t, in a nutshell, the Madrid Protocol is a treaty comprised of over 80 countries, including the U.S., which allows for a streamlined trademark application process to each nation which is a member of the Protocol.
 The Madrid protocol simplifies that process of obtaining international trademark rights, but it’s not the “global trademark” that it may seem like at first glance.
 There’s still a lot of time, research, effort, and cost involved in expanding your U.S. trademark internationally, regardless of whether you utilize Madrid or not.

 You also need to be cognizant of the trademark law in each country in which you’re filing through the Madrid Protocol – there’s no one set of rules you can adhere to via the central agency.
 If you’re thinking about using the Madrid Protocol for international filings and want to know more, let’s look at four important things to note:

 FACT #1: There is no single trademark filing which provides you with trademark protection in every country.